microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/trng/README.md

 - Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.

 ## Description
-This example application utilizes the Crypto Library that interacts with the pre-compiled CAM driver files to perform TRNG.
+This example application utilizes the Crypto Library that interacts with the Pre-compiled CAM driver files to perform TRNG.

 ## Software Tool Versions
 - dsPIC33AK-MP_DEV_DFP v1.0.81